timunie/Ava-ApiTests/website/docs/E_Avalonia_Controls_NativeMenu_NeedsUpdate.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/NativeMenu.cs" title="View the source code">View Source</a>

 #### Value
+<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(<a href="https://learn.microsoft.com/dotnet/api/system.eventargs" target="_blank" rel="noopener noreferrer">EventArgs</a>)

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(<a href="https://learn.microsoft.com/dotnet/api/system.eventargs" target="_blank" rel="noopener noreferrer">EventArgs</a>)Use this event to add, remove or modify menu items before a menu is shown or a hotkey is pressed.
+Use this event to add, remove or modify menu items before a menu is shown or a hotkey is pressed.

 ## See Also